Hong Kong, New Zealand investigate banks for alleged FX manipulation

 Lew was based in London and responsible for central bank FX business at Deutsche, the world's largest currency trader.
 There is no evidence she has been involved in wrongdoing and she could not be reached for comment.

-Last week Swiss bank UBS AG, the world's fourth largest FX bank, suspended up to six currency traders in the United States, Zurich and Singapore.
+Last week Swiss bank UBS AG UBSN.VX, the world's fourth largest FX bank, suspended up to six currency traders in the United States, Zurich and Singapore.

 Deutsche Bank and UBS together see around a quarter of the $5.3 trillion that flows through the global market on an average day, according to the latest Euromoney poll.